kristapsdz/kcgi-framework/README.md

 - well-documented C and JS source code

 The existing code tries to follow best practises for all elements of the
-stack: clean, secure C code that's logically separated, HTML and JavaScript that are well-formed and satisfy CSP policies, and so on.
+stack: clean ([style(9)](https://man.openbsd.org/style.9)), secure C code that's logically separated, HTML and JavaScript that are well-formed and satisfy CSP policies, and so on.

 It's also portable within UNIX systems as provided by [oconfigure](https://github.com/kristapsdz/oconfigure).